openspending/fiscal-data-package/spec/index.md

 ## Recommended data (all categories)

-The following fields SHOULD be included wherever possible:
+The following attributes SHOULD be included wherever possible:

 * `id`: A globally unique identifier for the budget item.
-This `id` field will usually be located on the default `fact` dimension.
+This `id` attribute will usually be located on the default `fact` dimension.

 ## Special Dimensions